evelynnenguyen/MSA2020-backend-api/README.md

     - Create an API that change the address of a student using his/her StudentId.
     - Screenshot of Swagger UI for each of the CRUD requests with header, body, and successful response status
 - MS Learn
-Student will need to finish 1 compulsory and 1 optional module and submit the screenshots:
+Student will need to finish 1 compulsory and 1 optional modules and submit the screenshots of completed modules:
   - Compulsory: [Create a web API with ASP.NET Core](https://docs.microsoft.com/en-us/learn/modules/build-web-api-net-core/?fbclid=IwAR0YijdrKtl3UUkQLVTUw3i6RTJbkxLte7RbZhD2aBPYvZva-Pp-_WRYbJM)
   - Optional: Choose 1 out of the following two modules:
     - [Provision an Azure SQL database to store application data](https://docs.microsoft.com/en-us/learn/modules/provision-azure-sql-db/?fbclid=IwAR0k7zN0rgLgISyDoSZP7l3Mm1nEUjUY9nJJS0TnVEPjdn78xzWThfJesLk)